Loading...

 The annual tax return is filed electronically with a personal identification code (PIC), which may be obtained free of charge in each office of the NRA, or using a qualified electronic signature (QES).
 The ATR may also be filed by mail – with a letter with a return receipt, in certain post offices with an incoming number, as well as at the NRA office of the permanent address of the individual.

-The Annual tax return of self-insured persons is submitted only electronically.
+The Annual tax return of self-insured individuals is submitted only electronically.